ZiyaoGeng/RecLearn/README.md

 ## Discussion

-1. If you have any suggestions or questions about the project, you can leave a comment on `Issue` or email `zggzy1996@163.com`.
+1. If you have any suggestions or questions about the project, you can leave a comment on `Issue`.
 2. wechat：

 <div align=center><img src="https://cdn.jsdelivr.net/gh/BlackSpaceGZY/cdn/img/weixin.jpg" width="20%"/></div>